Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 However, with Novavax, it’s all the same shot.

-If you and your teenager went to get it, they would come from the exact same box.
+If you and your teenager went to get it, they would come from the same box.

 It’s still the same vaccine.

-Just to demonstrate… Here’s an example of both adult and pediatric testing with both using the same vaccine with the same dosing.
+To demonstrate… Here’s an example of adult and pediatric testing using the same vaccine with the exact dosing.

 This is from the adult vaccine trials…